Teyo1/hash-type-aggregator/README.md

 ## 🧙 About

 This tool is made for pentesters, CTF players, and anyone with way too many hashes and not enough time.
+Python is much faster version!